 O'Neal Douglas Jr

-Dr. Douglas is a composer of emotionally compelling and powerful music.
-Conductors and performers alike have hailed his poignant compositional style.
-He composes for a variety of vocal and instrumental musical ensemble types including wind band, orchestra, choir, or chamber music.
+Dr. Douglas composes for a variety of vocal and instrumental musical ensemble types including wind band, orchestra, choir, or chamber music.
 He has received numerous commissions, and his compositions have been performed throughout the United States and Europe.

 Recent projects have included Harriet for Symphonic Winds inspired by Harriet Tubman’s work with the Underground Railroad, commissioned by the Montclair State University Symphonic Winds, Thomas McCauley director, and Two Allusions for Percussion Ensemble and Winds, commissioned by the Milliken University Percussion Ensemble, Brian Justison, director.

-In 2001, he was the recipient of Louisiana Tech University's "Bandsman of the Year" Award, given annually to outstanding alumni.
-He is a two time winner of the Michigan State University College of Music Honors Competition in Composition, once for Singing Tree, premiered in April 2007 by the MSU Symphony Band, and for Tapestry, premiered in December 2008, by the Michigan State University Wind Symphony.
+In 2001, Douglas was the recipient of Louisiana Tech University's "Bandsman of the Year" Award, given annually to outstanding alumni.
+He is a two-time winner of the Michigan State University College of Music Honors Competition in Composition, once for Singing Tree, premiered in April 2007 by the MSU Symphony Band, and for Tapestry, premiered in December 2008, by the Michigan State University Wind Symphony.